 Pursuant to 22.3.3 (b), the committee shall also include one (1) non voting member as an employment equity representative.

 When the Provost and Vice President: Academic is unable to carry out committee responsibilities, the President shall designate a replacement.
 When the Vice-President: Research is unable to carry out the required committee responsibilities, the Associate Vice-President and Dean, Faculty of Graduate and Postdoctoral Studies shall serve as an alternate.

 Responsibilities: The Research and Publications Committee shall review and examine policies on research as they affect the academic life of the University, and, where appropriate, make recommendations to Senate.
 Its mandate shall include receiving annual reports from the Animal Care Committee and the Research Ethics Board, and annually approving the distribution of funds within the University's internal research grants program.
 It shall also advise the Vice-President: Research on matters that pertain to research and its effective promotion and dissemination, and shall consult with the Director of the WLU Press on issues concerning scholarly publications.

 Administrative Support: Office of Research Services.

-Membership: The Honorary Degree Committee shall consist of twelve (12) members: the President; the Chancellor; the Provost and Vice-President: Academic; one (1) senator from Martin Luther University College; one (1) Alumni Association member of Senate; eight (8) faculty members (no more than one member from each faculty), including at least two (2) senators and at least one (1) faculty member from each of the Brantford and Waterloo campuses; one (1) student senator; one (1) administrative staff member.
+Membership: The Honorary Degree Committee shall consist of fifteen (15) members: the President; the Chancellor; the Provost and Vice-President: Academic; one (1) senator from the Martin Luther University College; one (1) Alumni Association member of Senate; eight (8) faculty members (no more than one member from each faculty), including at least two (2) senators and at least one (1) faculty member from each of the Brantford and Waterloo campuses”; one (1) student senator; one (1) administrative staff member.
 The President shall be chair of the committee.